goust764/RISC_V_Project/README.md

 - `fence`
 - `fence.i`

-Le compilateur est capable de compiler les instructions suivantes n'étant pas pris en charge par le processeur cible :
+The compiler is able to compile the following instructions which are not supported by the target processor :
-- `j` remplacé par `jal r6,offset`
+- `j` replaced by `jal r6,offset`
-- `li` remplacé par `addi rd,zero,imm`
+- `li` replaced by `addi rd,zero,imm`
-- `mv` remplacé par `add rd,rs1,zero`
+- `mv` replaced by `add rd,rs1,zero`
-- `ble` (pas encore supporté)
+- `ble` replaced by `add` and `blt`

-Le compilateur ajoute aussi automatiquement deux instructions `NOP` après chaque instruction de branchement.

-Enfin il fait reboucler automatiquement le programme sur lui même à la fin du code source.
+The compiler also automatically adds two `NOP` instructions after each branch instruction.

+Finally, it automatically loops the programme back on itself at the end of the source code.

-### Compilation
+### Compiling
-Il est possible de compiler un exécutable sous Windows via **MinGW** en exécutant `wincompile.bat` ou sous Linux via *WSL* en exécutant `compile.bat`.
+It is possible to compile an executable under Windows via **MinGW** by running `wincompile.bat` or under Linux via *WSL* by running `compile.bat`.
-Les deux scripts génèrent un exécutable nommé `rv32icomp.exe` dans le dossier `bin`, et l'exécute avec des du code de test sous valgrind pour `compile.bat`.

-Sous linux il est possible de compiler le compilateur en utilisant la commande `make`, **cependant le makefile n'a pas été testé depuis la mise à jour du projet**.

-### Limitations
-Le compilateur n'a pas été entièrement testé, il est possible qu'il ne fonctionne pas correctement sur certains fichiers.
+Both scripts generate an executable named `rv32icomp.exe` in the `bin` directory, and run it with test code under valgrind for `compile.bat`.

+Under linux it is possible to compile the compiler using the `make` command, **although the makefile has not been tested since the project was updated**.